Cyogenus/Blazin-IPTV-Player/README.md

 * External VLC player
 * Other compatible external media players

-This gives users control over how they watch.
+This gives users more control over how they watch.

 ---